MicrosoftDocs/minecraft-creator/creator/Documents/MashupPackOverview.md

 ---
 author: mammerla
 ms.author: v-jillheaden
-title: Mashup Pak Overview
+title: Mash-up Pack Overview
 ms.prod: gaming
 ---

-# Overview of a Mashup Pack
+# Overview of a Mash-up Pack

-Mashup packs are the most complex type of content partners can create.
-Mashups include a world, a skin pack, and a texture pack.
-Each element of a mashup pack is subject to all guidelines for each different type of content.

-Mashup texture packs must be a complete overhaul.
-Mashups must also include a full skin pack with the same number and guideline requirements as standalone skin packs.

-Mashups are occasionally featured on the Marketplace homepage and can be located within the Mashup Packs category.
+Mash-ups are pre-built worlds that come with a resource pack and a skin pack.
+The resource pack is automatically applied to the mash-up world and can be added to any other world that you want to enhance.

+Creators should consider making the mash-up into a template, so creators can create new worlds from the beginning (which is a lot of the fun of mash-ups) as opposed to having to re-import the world every time.

 ## What's Next?